-- State and University employers are required to contribute 8.37% of members' compensation. - Local government entities are required to contribution 8.27% of members' compensation. - School district employers contributed 8.00% of members' compensation. - Following the 2013 Legislative Session, PERS-employer contributions were temporarily increased.
+- State and University employers are required to contribute 8.47% of members' compensation. - Local government entities are required to contribution 8.37% of members' compensation. - School district employers contributed 8.10% of members' compensation. - Following the 2013 Legislative Session, PERS-employer contributions were temporarily increased.
 Effective July 1, 2013, employer contributions increased 1.0%.
-Beginning July 1, 2014, employer contributions will increase an additional 0.1% a year over 10 years, through 2024.
-The employer additional contributions including the 0.27% added in 2007 and 2009, terminates on January 1 following actuary valuation results that show the amortization period of the PERS-DBRP has dropped below 25 years and would remain below 25 years following the reductions of both the additional employer and member contributions rates. - Effective July 1, 2013, the additional employer contributions for DCRP and MUS-RP is allocated to the defined benefit plan's Plan Choice Rate (PCR) unfunded liability.
-The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts. - Effective July 1, 2013, employers are required to make contributions on working retirees' compensation.
-Member contributions for working retirees are not required.
+Beginning July 1, 2014, employer contributions began increasing an additional 0.1% each year for 10 years, through 2024.
+The employer additional contributions including 0.27% added in 2007 and 2009, will terminate on January 1 of the year following actuarial valuation results that show the amortization period of the PERS-DBRP has dropped below 25 years and would remain below 25 years following the reductions of both the additional employer and member contributions rates. - Effective July 1, 2013, employers are required to make contributions on working retirees' compensation, though member contributions for working retirees are not required.

+• Effective July 1, 2013, the additional employer contributions for DCRP and MUS-RP were allocated to the defined benefit plan's Plan Choice Rate (PCR) unfunded liability.
+The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts.